Bayesian error propagation for neural-net based parameter inference: Demonstration of parameter inference

 For both upper and lower panels of Fig.~(\ref{gaussians}), the first two figures from left to right show cases where gaussianity assumption is completely fullfilled.
 The third column shows handpicked examples where the gaussian approximation is stretched, but is a very rare case and no more extreme cases were observed.

 As presented in Eq.~(\ref{general1}), our adapted posterior accounts for the bias and the appoximation error by defining $\bar{\fatdelta}$ and $\boSig$.
 From $\fatdelta_v(\bop)$, we apply Eq.~(\ref{fatdelta}) and Eq.~(\ref{fatsigma}) to obtain {$\bar{\fatdelta}_{\rm acc}$,$\boSig_{\rm acc}$} and {$\bar{\fatdelta}_{\rm inacc}$,$\boSig_{\rm inacc}$} for the accurate and inaccurate models, respectively.
+In this demonstration, the quantities $\fatdelta$ and $\boSig$ (for both accurate and innacurate models) do not vary either using 8000, 9000 or 10000 points of V. Also, the sub-volumes analysis in Appendix~\ref{appendixb} shows that the approximation error is constant throughout parameter space.
+Hence, we can safely state that $\bar{\fatdelta}_{\rm acc}$ and $\bar{\fatdelta}_{\rm inacc}$ represent the approximation error of the neural net's for this particular case.
 The prediction errors $\bar{\fatdelta}_{\rm acc}$ and $\bar{\fatdelta}_{\rm inacc}$ are displayed in Fig. \ref{deltas}, and compared to the power spectra at the input cosmology.
 The Lower panel shows the fractional difference that goes up to 5\% compared to the input power spectra for the accurate neural net, and 40\% for the inaccurate model.
-Hence, we expect the bias of the best fit of parameters is negligible when comparing the resulting posteriors with and without error propagation.
+Hence, we expect the bias of the best fit of parameters is negligible when comparing the resulting posteriors with and without error propagation for the accurate model.
 In Fig. \ref{sigmas} we see the variance and covariances for the unsuccessfully trained model are larger, hence impacting strongly the covariance matrix of the adapted posterior.

 Once all the components of Eq.~(\ref{general1}) are derived, we constrain cosmological parameters for three scenarios: when the theory prediction is computed by CAMB, and when the prediction is done with the accurate neural net model, and inaccurate model.
 Moreover, for neural-net based inference we consider the cases when the posterior does and does not propagate the neural net's error, where the former is the adapted posterior proposed in Eq.~(\ref{general1}) and the latter a naive plug-in of the neural net into the standard Gaussian likelihood.